-Every Sass variable in Bootstrap 4 includes the !default flag allowing you to override the variable's default value in your own Sass without modifying Bootstrap's source code.
-Copy and paste variables as needed, modify their values, and remove the !default flag.
+Every Sass variable in Bootstrap 4 includes the !default flag allowing you to override the variable's default value in your own Sass without modifying Bootstrap's source code. and paste variables as needed, modify their values, and remove the !default flag.
 If a variable has already been assigned, then it won't be re-assigned by the default values in Bootstrap.
-You will find the complete list of Bootstrap's variables in scss/variables.scss.

 Variable overrides within the same Sass file can come before or after the default variables.
 However, when overriding across Sass files, your overrides must come before you import Bootstrap's Sass files.